afinemax/Astron_2024/README.md

   - [x] Try using `fitburst` on the CHIME data I have, simulated data, and my possible detection of FRB20240209A.
   - [x] Try a clustering algorithm for reducing the total number of candidates (e.g. DBSCAN).
   - [x] Implement dbscan clustering into `check_frb.py`
+	- Reduces number of candidates by ~ the number of DM trials
   - [x] Modify the scrits to record observations on Uranus (instead of Mercurius)
 	- Paul, and Tammo did this, plugging in some cabels and running a data stream from mercurius to uranus
 	- can record L and P bands directly onto Uranus
+  - [x] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs, make diagnostic `.png`s
+  - [x] Add back log file for candidates
+	- Added a `#header`
+  - [x] Work on making the pipeline run in real time
+        - Figure out how many CPUs I can use before I cause the IQ stuff to crash
+        - Modify storage location of `*.h5` candidate files from `/process` to `/process/>bandname<` for runnning `fet>
+        - storage managment
+                - delete older data to make space for new data
+                - keep data corresponding to good candidates
+                - have option to save all the `fil` files
+        - record raw voltages

   ### In Progress:
   - [ ] Implement [TransientX](https://github.com/ypmen/TransientX) into the pipeline.
 	- Waiting for it to be installed on Uranus.
-  - [ ] Fix `if` statments for `--ignorechan` option in `check_frb.py`
+  - [ ] Double Check `if` statments for `--ignorechan` option in `check_frb.py`
   - [x] Look into making simulated, injecting simulations into `.fil` files for testing.
 	- `fitburst` has a cool `simulate_burst.py` script that can simulate dedispersed or dispersed dynamic spectrums
 	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into `.fil` files!
         - Struggling on controlling the amplitude (SNR) of the injected signal
-  - [ ] Use `ddplan` from `presto` to dynamically select how many DM trials the pipeline needs
-  - [x] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs, make diagnostic `.png`s
-	- Just waiting for my previous merge request to go through, and then I can make a new one
-	- running `predict.py` while recording data to uranus causes the data recording to crash
-	- Need to fancy fancy way of moving to the unique `/process/good` dirs
- - [ ] Add back log file for candidates
- - [ ] Work on making the pipeline run in real time
+ - [x] Work on making the pipeline run in real time
 	- Figure out how many CPUs I can use before I cause the IQ stuff to crash
 	- Modify storage location of `*.h5` candidate files from `/process` to `/process/>bandname<` for runnning `fetch`
         - storage managment